 To most, Steve Miller is known as the guitar wizard who penned ‘70s rock staples like “Fly Like An Eagle” and “Rock’n Me.”
 This much is true.
-But slightly more dedicated fans and those who have been to one of his shows realize Miller’s true artistic persona: a refined blues-man with a mastery of crafting rock songs that are both atmospheric and that make you feel good.
+But slightly more dedicated fans and those who have been to one of his shows realize Miller’s true artistic persona: a refined blues-man with a masters in crafting rock songs that are both atmospheric and that make you feel good.

 His greatest hits and the jammiest deep cuts coexisted in bluesy matrimony at his show last Saturday night with Peter Frampton at The Greek Theatre in Los Angeles.
 This nationwide tour has become an annual event for the two esteemed guitarists – and how could it not be?
 All in all, their performance equated to three-plus hours of perfected rock ‘n’ roll.
 Frampton had his magic rolling on all cylinders, reciting through his most beloved anthems like “Baby, I Love Your Way” and “Do You Feel Like We Do,” also performing stellar covers of Soundgarden (“Black Hole Sun”) and Ida Fox (“Four Day Creep”).